sunnat629/openai-android/wiki/Chat.md

-## OpenAI Chat API Integration with Kotlin - A Developer's Wiki
+## Wiki: Interacting with OpenAI Chat in Android

 Integrating OpenAI's Chat API into your Android application using Kotlin allows you to leverage the power of GPT-3.5 (or the latest models) for generating human-like text based on the input provided.
 This wiki covers how to set up and use the Chat API to interact with the OpenAI service in a Kotlin-based Android project.